EladLaster/Animal_Classification/README.md

 Our analysis revealed the challenge of distinguishing visually similar species, notably horses and elephants.

+Furthermore, The analysis revealed that grayscale images performed the worst, highlighting the importance of color in image classification.
+Notably, after implementing PCA, we achieved comparable results to those before PCA, but with significantly faster runtime.
+This underscores the effectiveness of PCA in maintaining classification accuracy while reducing computational burden.
+Hence, our conclusion affirms the utility of PCA, particularly in managing large datasets.

 Looking ahead, further exploration of advanced algorithms and feature engineering could boost accuracy and make our approach more practical for real-world applications.